 Drape the supply cord over the side of your spa, then place the chlorinator into the deepest part of your hot tub.
 Putting it as low as possible helps distribute the sanitizer more evenly.

-Turn your chlorinator (or brominator) on.
+Plug the power supply cord into the GFCI outlet.
+Then turn your chlorinator (or brominator) on.
 Follow the manufacturer’s instructions to program your generator.

-Table salt, rock salt, epsom salt, and even some products marketed as natural such as pink Himalayan salt, are best left out of your hot tub.
+No, you must use pool-grade or hot tub-grade salt.
+Salts made for other uses can introduce contaminants and impurities such as heavy metals.
+Table salt, rock salt, Epsom salt, and even some products marketed as natural, such as pink Himalayan salt, are best left out of your hot tub.
 Not only can they mess up your water chemistry, but if they damage your spa, there’s a good chance you will have voided the warranty.
+Make sure you only use salt meant for chlorine (or bromine) generators.